List of Magic: The Gathering sets: Secret Lair

 The first Secret Lair series all consisted of alternate art reprints.
-Wizards of the Coast was trying to work with artists they usually didn't: street artists, comic book artists, album cover designers, etc. Alternately, they used traditional Magic artists working with very non-traditional art briefs.
-In some later series, original art was used in combination with alternate card frames.
+Wizards of the Coast was trying to work with artists they usually didn't: street artists, comic book artists, album cover designers, etc. In 2022, Wizards experimented with mechanically unique cards attached to new IPs with cards themed with The Walking Dead franchise.
+In general, these "Universes Beyond" crossovers have proven very popular.
+Wizards has also published "Universes Within" reprints of cards originally released in Universes Beyond with the same gameplay mechanics, but flavored in MTG settings and with new names.